AssPennyFoundation/AssPennies/README.md

 * 3,000 AssPennies are mined every day

 ## Building the AssPennies Qt client
-The Qt client has been successfully compiled on Ubuntu 14.04, OS X 10.9 Mavericks, and Windows XP.
+The Qt client has been successfully compiled on Ubuntu 14.04 and Windows XP.

 Windows binaries can be downloaded for [each release](https://github.com/AssPennyFoundation/AssPennies/releases/latest), or you can use the [EasyWinBuilder](contrib/easywinbuilder) .bat files to download the dependencies, compile the dependencies, and then compile the daemon and Qt client.